Quantum simulation of dissipation for Maxwell equations in dispersive media: Introduction

+Classical, linear and energy conserving systems admit a Schr\"odinger representation analogous to Eq.\eqref{1}, where unitary evolution corresponds to energy conservation.
+Then, it is possible to simulate the classical unitary dynamics through a series of unitary quantum gates in pursuit of higher computational efficiency compared to classical algorithms.

-Unfortunately, in nature most systems of interest exhibit dissipation, (i.e. energy loss) and therefore quantum computing cannot be applied in a straightforward fashion.
-For these classical systems the Schrodinger-like evolution equation is still valid but the generator of dynamics is now non-Hermitian, $\hat{H}\neq\hat{H}^\dagger$, and possibly time-dependent.
-Quantum systems suffering from dissipation and decoherence phenomena due to interaction with an environment are considered open, and evolve through Kraus representation \cite{Nielsen}
+However, realistic systems exhibit dissipation (energy loss), prohibiting a straightforward application to quantum computers.
+For these classical systems the Schr\"odinger-like evolution equation is still valid but the generator of the dynamics is now non-Hermitian, $\hat{H}\neq\hat{H}^\dagger$, and possibly time-dependent, breaking the unitary evolution.